mj301296/CarRentalPricingPrediction/README.md

 ## Usage

-1. Train the model:
+1. Train the model: Generate .pkl files for model, encoders and scaler

 python train_model.py

-2. Predict prices:
+2. Predict prices: Utilizes the generated .pkl files to predict prices

 python car_rent_predictor/predict_price.py

+3. Build package: Generates a build/ and dist/ which includes a .whl and .tar.gz package files python setup.py sdist bdist_wheel

 # FastApi Application: a FastAPI microservice to deliver an API for model predictions, ensuring fast response times and low latency